Zakaria-ouertani/PyWordle/README.md

 # PyWordle
 ## Simple wordle game made with python

+### How to run:
+Make sure python and pip are installed then run this command:
+> python -m pip install termcolor colorama
+> python wordle.py
+Or just get a binary (exe) from [here](https://github.com/Zakaria-ouertani/PyWordle/releases/latest)

 ### How to play:

 A random word is picked from a list of 12949 words, you try to guess it.